na-2n/record-to-anki/README.md

 - [xclip](https://github.com/astrand/xclip) (X11 users)

 > [!NOTE]
 > SteamOS satisfies all requirements except for xclip.
-To install xclip without breaking the normally readonly system you can download the xclip tarball from the [Valve arch `extra` repository](https://steamdeck-packages.steamos.cloud/archlinux-mirror/) **matching your SteamOS version**, and place the binaries somewhere in `PATH`.
+To install xclip without breaking the normally readonly system you can download the xclip tarball from the [Valve arch `extra` repository](https://steamdeck-packages.steamos.cloud/archlinux-mirror/) **matching your SteamOS version**, and place the binaries somewhere in `~/.local/bin`.

 ## Usage